 That person that gave you that “trigger” or exposed that discomfort in you is a gift…he or she is helping you uncover an area for you to work on and gain compassion, for self and for that person.
 On the other hand, if you find something you love or respect about another, place awareness and gratitude on that wonderful quality that you love and respect about yourself.
 If you find yourself judging another, find the area within you that you are projecting onto that person.

 I might not live my life exactly like you do, I might not have the same skin color, religious beliefs, political beliefs, or sexual orientation, and still, you are a part of my human family.
-I am immensely grateful for you and for that.
+I am immensely grateful for that.

 Image retrieved from focuspocusnow.com